ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Experiments

 \subsection{Case Studies}

 \paragraph{Is \ourmodel sensitive toward backbone LLMs?} To do that, we use alternative LLMs to generate attacking test cases other than ChatGPT.
 We consider both Alpaca-7b and GPT-4 for Category 1 and only GPT-4 for Category 2 given the task is more demanding.
-Due to the limitation of budget, we randomly sample 500 examples for this study.
+Due to the limitation of budget, we randomly sample 500 examples from NQ for this study.
 All prompts are similar to those used previously.
 The few-shot performances of Category 1 and Category 2 are reported in \autoref{tab:3.4_cat1_result} and \autoref{tab:3.4_cat2_multi_result}, respectively.
 As shown in \autoref{tab:3.4_cat1_result}, compared with ChatGPT and Alpaca, GPT-4 does not generate stronger attacks.
 This is probably because the alternative answers from GPT-4 are more receptive to all models.
-The Category 1 data generated by the smallest model (Alpaca-7B) appears to be very effective for those two larger ones.
+The Category 1 data generated by the smallest model (Alpaca-7B) appears to be very effective for those two larger ones, but we observe that that is because Alpaca sometimes generates invalid answers and also fails to replace all the occurrences of the old answer.
 On the other hand, compared with ChatGPT, GPT-4 can generate more stronger attacks for Category 2 (\autoref{tab:3.4_cat2_multi_result}).
 We find that GPT-4 is better at summarizing multiple pieces of information, leading to more complex evidence.
 Although all three models are most vulnerable to self-attacks, all \ourmodel attacks are transferable, making it possible to generate attacking test cases using more cost-effective models.